 It is foolish to respond to the critic unless you know all the information.
 Ask the critic for specifics.
 Ask questions.
-Get clarification around the critics comment.
+Get clarification around the critic’s comment.
 Often times there is some element of truth to the accusation, so seek specifics… only then can a conversation continue.

 2. Ask about the Consequences of your Behavior

 As a rule people complain about your actions when some need of theirs is not being met.
-Often times you’ll find that things that seems logical to you create a problem for someone else.
+Often times you’ll find that things that seem logical to you create a problem for someone else.

 3. Agree with the Critic

-First you need to understand there are two types of agreement.
+First, you need to understand there are two types of agreement.
 Agreeing with the facts and agreeing with the perception of the critic.
 The easiest is to agree with the truth element of the accusation “Yes, I was angry.” or ” Now that you mention it was, I was being defensive.”
-Agreeing with the critics perception is harder.
-Even if you think the critics judgements are wrong, you can agree on the perception.
+Agreeing with the critic’s perception is harder.
+Even if you think the critics judgments are wrong, you can agree on the perception.
 For example, “I can understand why you believe that, there is always room for improvement.”
 Agreeing with the perception is simply letting the critic know that you have acknowledged their comments… nothing more.

 4. Paraphrase the Critics Ideas

 By paraphrasing what you heard the critic say, helps to clarify what was said and what her heard him/ her say.
-Often times criticism grows from frustration of thinking the complaint has not been heard.
+Often times criticism grows from the frustration of thinking the complaint has not been heard.
 When you start paraphrasing the information back to the critic many times the intensity of the accusation subsides.

 5. Guess about the Specifics

 Nothing is worse then when the critic won’t tell you the specifics around the problem.
 This can be very frustrating.
 Often times when the critic sees that you are trying to get a clearer understanding of the problem he/she will open up to you.
-Start by restating the critics comment, then add a follow up question.
+Start by restating the critic’s comment, then add a follow-up question.
 For example, “I heard you say that you didn’t like the language I used in my report…. was my language to formal?”
 “Did I use too much jargon?”
 “Did I use to many analogies?”
-Once you have made your intentions clear the climate becomes more conversational, because you both have the same goal.
+Once you have made your intentions clear the climate becomes more conversational because you both have the same goal.